About our Innovation Competition

 £250

-*The first prize-winner will also have the opportunity to take part in a work placement within the Knowledge & Innovation team at Slaughter and May.
-To qualify for the work placement you will be required to demonstrate that you have the right to work in the UK.
+Please note to qualify for the work placement, you will be required to demonstrate that you have the right to work in the UK.
 Individuals who cannot provide evidence of their right to work in the UK will only be eligible for the monetary prize.

 Slaughter and May has the right to publish or reproduce at any time all or part of any entries submitted.
 Slaughter and May reserve the right to delete or omit from any published article anything that in their absolute discretion should not be published on editorial or legal grounds.